-14. Charles Osborn Home 1842-1847: M-60 and Calvin Center Rd.
-Charles Osborn, a Quaker Minister, was called "the father of all us Abolitionists" by William Lloyd Garrison.
+11. Charles Osborn Home 1842-1847: M-60 and Calvin Center Rd.
+(2nd house) Charles Osborn, a Quaker Minister, was called "the father of all us Abolitionists" by William Lloyd Garrison.
 He started publication of "The Philanthropist" newspaper in 1816 in Mount Pleasant, OH.
-Osborn lived in this house with his second wife, Hanna Swain.
-Along with Stephen Bogue, he started the Youngs Prairie Anti-Slavery Society Meeting in 1842.
+Osborn lived in this house with his second wife, Hannah Swain.
+Along with Stephen Bogue, he started Young's Prairie Anti-Slavery Meeting in 1843.
 His son Josiah and grandsons Jefferson and Ellison were involved in the Kentucky Raid.
-The house was moved to this location from behind the Carriage House. (private property)
+The house was moved to this location from behind the Carriage House in 1939. (private property)

 5. Mt.
 Zion Church and Cemetery: Mt.
 Zion Rd. and Kessington St. Organized in 1849, built in 1854, the first trustees included Lawson Howell and William Allen.
 The church was abandoned in the 1920's and burned to the ground in 2012.
 Many members of the 102nd Colored Troops in the Civil War are buried here.

-18. Cass County Local History Library: 145 N Broadway.
+19. Cass County Local History Library: 145 N. Broadway.
 Built in 1909, one of 53 Carnegie Libraries located in Michigan.
-The library houses extensive information on Cass County and has a large UGRR clipping file. (closed Friday and Sunday.
+The library houses extensive information on Cass County, and has a large UGRR clipping file.

-19. Sanctuary and Deliverance Mural: Broadway (M-62) downtown Cassopolis.
-Conceived and created by local artist, Ruth Andrews and community volunteers, this mural is the result of a collaboration between the Minority Coalition of Cass County and the Michigan Humanities Council.
-The mural depicts events in the 1847 Kentucky Raid and was created to encourage dialogue and reflection on that event and relevant issues.
+20. Sanctuary and Deliverance Mural: Downtown Cassopolis.
+Created by local artist Ruth Andrews and community volunteers, the mural depicts events in the 1847 Kentucky Slave Raid.
+It was created to "encourage dialogue and reflection on that event and relevant issues."
+Additional information can be found on site.

-17. Cass County Courthouse/Michigan Milestone Marker: Broadway and State St. (M-62) at the light, downtown Cassopolis.
-The current courthouse was built in 1899, replacing the site of the Kentucky Raid trial of 1847.
-The Michigan Milestone Marker honoring the story, was placed there by the State Bar of Michigan in 2005.
+18. Cass County Courthouse/MI Milestone Marker: Broadway and State St. downtown Cassopolis.
+The current courthouse was built in 1899 replacing the site of the Kentucky Raid trial of 1847.
+The Michigan Milestone Marker, honoring the story, was placed by the State Bar of MI in 2005.

-16. Stephen Bogue House: M-60 and Crooked Creek Rd.
-Stephen Bogue was a well known stationmaster on the UGRR and a founding member of Youngs Prairie Anti-Slavery Society.
+17. Stephen Bogue Home: M-60 and Crooked Creek Rd.
+Quakers Stephen Bogue and his wife Hannah East Bogue were well known stationmasters on the UGRR.
+He was a founding member of Young's Prairie Anti-Slavery Meeting.
 His daughter, Sarah Ann Bogue, married James E. Bonine in 1844.
-Bogue was prominent in the 1847 Kentucky Raid.
+Bogue was prominent in the Kentucky Raid.
 He donated land and platted the Village of Vandalia.
-Many of his descendants still live in the area.
-The stone was placed by a women's group in 1931. (private property)
+Many descendents still live in the area.
+The stone was placed by a women's group in 1931.
+Owned by URSCC.

-11. Prairie Grove Cemetery: Penn Rd. north of Fox St. Isaac Bonine (father of James E.) constructed Prairie Grove Meeting House in 1841 in the northeast corner of this cemetery, likely as a result of the split in the Birch Lake Quakers over UGRR activity.
-After reuniting in 1856, Prairie Grove was used alternately with Birch Lake until the Vandalia Meeting House was constructed in 1880.
-Isaac and Sarah Bonine, Stephen and Hannah Bogue and other abolitionists are buried here.
+12. Prairie Grove Cemetery: Penn Rd north of Fox St. Isaac Bonine (father of James E.) constructed Prairie Grove Meeting House in 1841in the northeast corner of this cemetery, likely as a result of the split in the Birch Lake Quakers over UGRR activity.
+After reuniting in 1856, Prairie Grove was used alternately with Birch Lake until the Vandalia Meeting House was constructed in the 1870's and Penn Friends Meeting House in 1880.
+Isaac and Sarah Talbot Bonine, Stephen and Hannah East Bogue, Hannah Swain and other abolitionists are buried here.
 (James E. and Sarah Bogue Bonine are buried in Silverbrook Cemetery in Niles.)

-9 & 10 Bonine House and Carriage House: M-60 and Calvin Center Road.
+9. & 10.
+Bonine House and Carriage House: M-60 and Penn/Calvin Center Rds.
 James E. Bonine built a Greek Revival farmhouse around 1845.
-He remodeled it after the Civil War, adding porches and and the north addition.
+He remodeled it after the Civil War, adding the tower, porches and north addition.
 He built the Gothic Revival Carriage House around 1850.
-Freedom seekers weree sheltered there, making James E. and Sarah Bogue Bonine stationmasters on the UGRR.
-Both properties are owned by URSCC and are in the process of restoration.
-(See the Restoration Pages on this site for more information on the progress.
+Freedom seekers were sheltered there, making James E. and Sarah Bogue Bonine stationmasters on the UGRR.
+Both properties are owned by URSCC and are in process of restoration.

-8. Ramptown: Bonine St. west of Calvin Center Rd.
-James E. Bonine purchased section 33 in 1853.
-He lent freedom seekers and free blacks 5-10 acres of land.
+8. Site of Ramptown: West of Calvin Center Rd. (about 1/2 mile south of M-60).
+James E. Bonine purchased Section 33 in 1853.
+He invited freedom seekers and free blacks to settle there.
 In exchange for clearing it, they built cabins, gardened, sent their children to school and earned their own money.
-The settlement of about 30 cabins came to be called Ramptown after ramps (wild leeks) that grew there.
+The settlement of about 30 cabins came to be called Ramptown after ramps (wild leeks) that grew in the area.
 Many residents eventually purchased their own farms and prospered.

-3. Birch Lake Cemetery and Meeting House: James Rd. north of Brownsville Rd.
-Founding Meeting for Quakers who settled her in the mid 1830's to escape the hated institution of slavery.
-Prominent members, Osborns, Easts and Lees played important roles in the Kentucky Raid of 1847.
-Birch Lake Meeting eventually became Penn Friends Meeting and is still active as a church.
+3. Birch Lake Cemetery and Meeting House: James Rd.
+North of Brownsville Rd.
+Founding Meeting for Quakers who settled here in the 1830's.
+Split over UGRR activities in 1843, some members founded Young's Prairie Anti-Slavery Society.
+Birch Lake Meeting eventually became Penn Friends Meeting, and is still active as a church.

 4. Chain Lake Missionary Baptist Church: Chain Lake St. east of Carver Rd.
 Founded in 1838, Chain Lake is one of the oldest African American churches in Michigan, and the oldest in Cass County.
 The log church was built in 1850 and an Anti-Slavery Society was formed in 1853.
 Many church members served in the Civil War and their graves dot the cemetery.
 Descendants of the founders still reside in the community.

-1. UGRR State Marker/O'Dell's Mill: M-60 and Milo Barnes Park, Vandalia.
-The marker outlines UGRR history from about 1837 to the beginning of the Civil War.
-O'Dell's Mill was located on Christiana Creek, running through the park.
-During the Kentucky Raid of 1847 a crowd of Quakers, free blacks and other abolitionists, slave catchers and freedom seekers came together at this site.
-After much heated debate, the crowd walked to the courthouse in Cassopolis.
+1. UGRR State Marker/O'Dells Mill: M-60 and Milo Barnes Park, Vandalia.
+The marker outlines local UGRR history from 1830's to the Civil War.
+O'Dells Mill was on Christiana Creek.
+It was here during the Kentucky Raid of 1847 that townspeople gathered to oppose slave catchers and decided to settle the matter in court.

 Cass County UGRR Site Driving Tour